mhomran/Led_Control/README.md

 # About

 This repository contains an implementation of a Led Controller for Tiva C 1294 board.
-It contains implementatiom for some drivers like `NVIC`, `GPIO`, and `GPT`.
+It contains implementations for some drivers like Nested Vector Interrupt Controller (NVIC), General Purpose IO (GPIO), and General Purpose Timer (GPT).

 # Block Diagram